setzler/eventStudy/README.md

 -   `min_control_gap` and `max_control_gap`: `min_control_gap` is the minimum number of time periods ahead that a cohort must receive treatment in order to be included in the control group (e.g., Fadlon & Nielsen, 2019, use `min_control_gap=5`).
 It must be an integer that is at least `1`.
 The default is `1`. `max_control_gap` is similar but for the maximum number of time periods ahead (e.g., Fadlon & Nielsen, 2019, also use `max_control_gap=5`).
 It must be an integer that is at least as large as `min_control_gap`.
 The default is `Inf`.
 -   `anticipation`: This drops observations from the control group this many time periods ahead of the control groups receiving the treatment.
 For example, consider a treatment group that receives treatment in 2001.
 If `min_control_gap=5` and `anticipation=0`, then another cohort treated in 2006 can be used as a control group up to 2005, but if `anticipation=1`, then they can be used as a control group up to 2004.
 -   `homogeneous_ATT`: This will only estimate the pooled (homogeneous) treatment effects if set to `TRUE`, and skip estimating the cohort-specific effects, which may be slow for large data.
 Default is `FALSE`.
 -   `never_treat_action`: This determines how to handle never-treated groups.
-Those who do not receive treatment should be coded as `NA`.
+Those who do not receive treatment should be coded as `onset_time_var=NA`.
 The default option is `never_treat_action="none"`, in which case, it is expected that all observations are treated, and an error is thrown if any observations have `onset_time_var=NA`.
 Other options are: `never_treat_action="only"`, in which case only never-winners are used as control groups; `never_treat_action="exclude"`, in which case never-winners are never used as controls; and `never_treat_action="keep"`, in which case both never-winners and not-yet-winners are used as controls.
 -   `control_subset_var` and `control_subset_event_time`: These variables allow one to require that the control group satisfies a logical condition at a given event time. `control_subset_var` must be the name of a logical variable in the data (all values of this variable are `TRUE` or `FALSE`) and `control_subset_event_time` is an integer which specifies the event time at which the control group must have a value of `TRUE` on `control_subset_var`.
 The default is `control_subset_var=NA`, which bypasses this option.
 -   `fill_zeros`: `fill_zeros` is a logical indicator (`TRUE` or `FALSE`) which results in the data being filled and the outcome set to zero for all observations on a unit that are missing within the time frame included in the data.
 The default is `FALSE`.
 -   `linearize_pretrends`: `linearize_pretrends` is a logical indicator that, when set to `TRUE`, results in linear pre-trends being fit during the pre-event years, and then residualized out of both the pre-event and post-event outcomes.
 The default is `FALSE`.